& management's discussion and analysis

 Note:

-1. Debt-Equity Ratio, Inventory Turnover Ratio, Trade Receivable Turnover Ratio, Trade
+1. Debt-Equity Ratio, Trade Receivable Turnover Ratio, Trade Payable Turnover Ratio,

 General Disclosures

-2. Issue of shares (including sweat equity shares) to employees of the Company under
+2. Your Company did not issue shares (Including sweat equity shares) to employees of

-4. Application made or any proceeding pending under the Insolvency and Bankruptcy Code,
+4. No application was made, and no proceeding was pending under the Insolvency and

-7. There has been no change in the nature of business of the Company during the year
+5. There has been no change in the nature of business of the Company as on the date of

 Forward Looking Statement